bennettparsons/pset7/README.md

 # pset7

 This repository contains my solutions to problem set 7 of Harvard's second introductory computer science course.
-Code I wrote summarized below.
+Code I wrote summarized below; for more details, see problem set specification (pset7.pdf).

 What I implemented: